 In eastern philosophies such as Buddhism, greed anger and stupidity or ignorance, are called the ‘three poisons’ and they are regarded as the root causes of human misery.
 The thinking behind this is fairly obvious, stupidity is associated with pestilence and environmental mismanagement, greed causes inflation and anger leads to war.
 Of these poisons stupidity is the worst because greedy people are also stupid people that are never satisfied no matter how much wealth they may acquire.
 And even if there is such a a thing as reincarnation there is no universal bank where funds can be deposited for use in one’s next lifetime.
 A person motivated by greed can never know true contentment and peace of mind.
-The actions caused by greed frequently lead to conflict and warfare and they engender a whole raft of negative emotions such as depression, envy and fear.
+The actions caused by greed frequently lead to conflict and warfare and they inevitably engender hatred envy and fear.
+An angry person is also stupid because people ruled by the life state of anger easily succumb to hot impulses and rash actions with consequences that are difficult to erase.
 The three poisons of greed anger and stupidity are very resilient and pernicious, they exist in every human being and have been able to penetrate institutions, religions, governments and nations.
-However we can make a difference by being aware of these poisons working within our own lives and the environment however this negative impact can be offset by cultivating the ‘three virtues’ of courage wisdom and compassion.
+However we can make a difference by being aware of these poisons working within our own lives and the environment and their negative impact can be offset by cultivating the ‘three virtues’ of courage wisdom and compassion.

 I don’t often paint pictures that have a message but the tumultuous events of recent times have forced my brush.
 I’m not a natural when it comes to art drawn purely from the imagination so I’ve used some of the ideas of my old friend Paul Rumsey.
 Paul is a very talented artist who mainly works in charcoal and pen and ink.
 The following sequence of images show Paul’s drawing and then my copy which was my main source of visual information when I was painting this picture.
 These are followed by a series of images showing the development of the composition.